reallycooljack/Rewasd-free-trial-bypasser/README.md

-Just run the batch file its that easy
+Steps are in the batch file